gsi-upm/calista-bot/deployment.md

 ## Agent system

-As with siren, no pre-compiled jar is provided, so you will also need to build the project.
+As with solr, no pre-compiled jar is provided, so you will also need to build the project.
 However, at this point there is no configuration file for the agent system, so you need to edit two sources to point to the maia server.
 Specifically, you need to edit Agent-system/src/java/maia/send.java and the Agent-system/src/java/maia/start.java, and change the 'uri' variable to the maia server uri.

 After setting the server uri, build the sources using maven:
 ```bash